ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 The `sync` operation makes the source and destination identical, and modifies the destination only.
 Syncing doesn’t transfer unchanged files, testing by size and modification time or MD5SUM.
 Destination is updated to match source, including deleting files if necessary.

-Since this can cause data loss, test first with the `--dry-run` flag to see exactly what would be copied and deleted.
+Since this operation can cause data loss, test first with the `--dry-run` flag to see exactly what would be copied and deleted.
 {:important}

-Note that files in the destination won’t be deleted if there were any errors at any point.
+Files in the destination aren't deleted if there are errors at any point.

 The _contents_ of the directory are synced, not the directory itself.
 When `source:path` is a directory, it’s the contents of `source:path` that are copied, not the directory name and contents.
 For more information, see the extended explanation in the `copy` command.